 NUR 443 – Nursing Capstone

-NUR 444 – Leadership, Management and Health Care Issues in Nursing
+NUR 444 – Leadership and Management in Contemporary Nursing Practice

 Two 1 credit Nursing electives

 All students accepted into the nursing program are required to take the Medication Test during the summer before entering the program.
 Students must pass the Medication Test with a grade of 100.
 Students are given three opportunities to achieve the passing standard.
 The Medication Test is offered prior to start of fall classes.
 All students are required to take this test at the initial offering.
 Students who fail to achieve 100 percent by the third Medication Test will not be able to enroll in clinical courses or laboratory courses in the fall or spring semester and must begin as a part-time nursing student.
 The exam may be repeated the following summer.
 Failure to meet the passing standard after three additional attempts will result in dismissal from the program.
 Information regarding this mandatory test is sent with the acceptance packet to students admitted to the program.

 All students are required to take a comprehensive nursing exam and achieve the benchmark score of 900 set by the Department of Nursing to successfully complete program requirements.
 If students have not met the benchmark during the testing period, students are required to submit evidence of registration in a formal NCLEX-RN review course.